rwblickhan/astro-rwblickhan.org/src/content/misc/biblioteca-personal.md

 ### Don Quixote (Cervantes)

 Still laugh-out-loud funny and surprisingly progressive; well deserves its central place in the Western canon, and easy to recommend despite its heft.
+Just make sure to skip the inset novellas — they’re quite long and quite uneven in quality.

 ### Divine Comedy (Dante)